Connect to Your Target Tanzu (formerly PCF) Account

-This topic sets up the Harness Delegate in your PCF environment and adds the Cloud Provider used to connect to your PCF cloud for deployment.
+This topic sets up the Harness Delegate in your Tanzu (formerly PCF) environment and adds the Cloud Provider used to connect to your Tanzu cloud for deployment.

 In this topic:

 - Before You Begin

 - Step 1: Set Up the Harness Delegate

 - Step 2: Add the Cloud Foundry CLI

 - Step 3: Add the Harness PCF Cloud Provider